Vision-At-SEECS/PakvehicleReId/README.md

         ├── Train_test_splits/
             ├── train_list
             ├── test_list

 ```

+After successful completion of setup, please verify the directory paths and other parameters in config.py.

-Then execute the following cmd given in the dataset folder to load the dataset.
+You may execute the following command given in the dataset folder to view a summary of the dataset.
 ```
 pakvehicleid.py
 ```